kumahq/kuma/docs/madr/decisions/041-meshservice-kubernetes-ux.md

 The `ownerReference` of the `MeshService` points to the `Service`.
 Labels are copied from the `Service` object to the `MeshService` object.
+We also add a label `k8s.kuma.io/service-name` to the `MeshService` to easily filter for owner the `Service` object.

-If a `MeshService` object exists in the namespace with the same name, the `MeshService` won't be created and an error is bubbled up to the user.
+If a `MeshService` object exists in the namespace with the same name, the `MeshService` won't be created and an error is bubbled up to the user as an event on the `Service` resource.

 ### VIP